andypfau/sparameterviewer/doc/main.md

 2. Interpolate frequency axis to get equidistant scaling.
     - Interpolation is done in polar domain (i.e. interpolation of magnitude and of unwrapped phase separately).
 3. Apply window function.
-    - Window function can be chosen in [settings](settings.md).
+    - Window function can be chosen in the menu.
     - If you see excess ringing in the time-domain response, you may try to use e.g. a Kaiser window, and increase the parameter.
     - If the time-domain response is too much smoothed-out, you may try to use e.g. a Kaiser window, and decrease the parameter.
 4. Apply zero-padding.
-    - Under [settings](settings.md), a minimum number of samples, to which is zero-padded, can be chosen.
+    - In the menu, a minimum number of samples, to which is zero-padded, can be chosen.
     - Increase this setting to get finer interpolation of the time axis.
 5. Apply inverse FFT.
 6. Shift samples.
-    - The amount of shift can be chosen in [settings](settings.md).
+    - The amount of shift can be chosen in the menu.
     - If this setting is chosen too small, the vertical dimension of the time-domain transformation may be incorrect.
 Increase this setting until the time-domain signal appears to be "stable".

 The step response works the same, except that the result is integrated over time.